Israel's first open attack on Iran targets missile sites and apparently spares oil and nuclear ones

 Following the airstrikes, Iran’s Foreign Ministry said it had a right to self-defense, and “considers itself entitled and obligated to defend against foreign acts of aggression.”

 Israel's military said it targeted facilities that Iran used to make the missiles fired at Israel as well as surface-to-air missile sites.
-There was no immediate indication that oil or nuclear sites were hit — which would have marked a much more serious escalation — and Israel offered no immediate damage assessment.
+There was no immediate indication that oil or nuclear sites were hit, which would have marked a much more serious escalation.
+Israel offered no immediate damage assessment.

 Explosions could be heard in Iran's capital, Tehran, until sunrise.
 The Islamic Republic said the attacks caused “limited damage."
 Iran’s military said the strikes targeted military bases in Ilam, Khuzestan and Tehran provinces, without elaborating.
 Iran’s army said two soldiers were killed, Iran’s Al-Alam television reported.